The real difference

 The bottom line

-Choose Boomi if your integration world is SAP / Oracle / EDI-heavy, you have an existing partner ecosystem built around Boomi, and your AI ambitions are minimal or can be deferred.
+Choose Boomi if your integration world is SAP / Oracle / EDI-heavy, you have an existing partner ecosystem built around Boomi, and you have no need to build AI agents or adopt modern platform capabilities.